sergey-goncharov/haskell-meta-semantics/icfp25-artifact/README.md

 ## Overview

 This artifact accompanies the ICFP 2025 paper "Big Steps in Higher-Order Mathematical Operational Semantics" and provides Haskell source files that implement the type classes for small-step and big-step semantics, construction, examples and benchmarks discussed in the paper.
-The artifact includes:

-- **Syntax definitions** for various calculi
-- **Operational semantics** using HoGSOS and Separated HoGSOS
-- **Big-step semantics**
-- **Examples and benchmarks** to validate the theoretical claims

 ## File Structure